ConnectionMaster/web.eyeo.com/pages/jobs/it-system-administrator.md

 ### What we expect

 - Working experience with online video conferencing solutions
-- Experience in hardware and software support, including operating systems
+- Experience in hardware and software support, focus on Linux
 - Interest in audio / video equipment (e.g. Band / DJ / Theater technician)

 ### Nice to have